tahsinocity/iftar-timer/README.md

-Welcome to my personal website! 👋
+# Iftar Timer
-# iftar-timer
+Welcome to Iftar Timer! 👋 The site that tells you how far away 🍔 is.